mkhan6952/mkhan6952/README.md

-Hi, I'm Imran, and I freshly graduated from Arid University with a degree in Computer Science.
+Hi, I'm Imran, and I graduated from Arid University with a degree in Computer Science.
 I'm a Frontend Developer and ReactJs has made me fall in love with Frontend Development.I love to create beautiful and performant products in React.js.My professional goal is to work together with experienced computer programmers and leading IT professionals to improve my skill set.

 My skillset includes:
 ‣ React.js